The Ubiquity of Smooth Hilbert Schemes: Binary Trees and Hilbert Schemes

-A polynomial is an \emph{\bfseries admissible} Hilbert polynomial if it is the Hilbert polynomial of a nonempty closed subscheme of a projective space.
-As a consequence, admissible Hilbert polynomials correspond to nonempty Hilbert schemes.
-We have the following classification.
+A polynomial is an \emph{\bfseries admissible Hilbert polynomial} if it is the Hilbert polynomial of some closed subscheme in some $\PP^n$.
+Admissible Hilbert polynomials correspond to nonempty Hilbert schemes.
+We use the well-known classification first discovered by Macaulay.